BooBSD/microbitapps/README.md

 Requirements
 ------------

+`pip install uflash`
 `pip install microfs`

 Installation
 ------------

-First of all you have to install launcher:
+First of all you have to reflash your micro:bit without any start-up script:

+`uflash`

+And copy launcher:

 `ufs put main.py`